visgl/deck.gl/docs/writing-shaders.md

 #### `mat4 modelViewMatrix`

-The model view matrix of the current viewport.
+The model view matrix based on the current viewport and layer.

 #### `vec2 viewportSize`